-The program in the School of Education that leads to an Educational Specialist Degree (Ed.S.) is designed for holders of master's degrees who wish to prepare themselves for responsible positions in school psychology.
+The Educational Specialist Degree (Ed.S.) is designed for holders of master's degrees who wish to prepare themselves for responsible positions in school psychology.

 The Ed.S. program requires a minimum of sixty hours beyond the bachelor's degree; however, as many as forty-five hours may be transferred from a master's degree program and other planned graduate study, as long as all program requirements are met.
 Prior course work can be considered for transfer credit only if it was completed within four years of the date of admission to the student's current graduate program.
 The total program must be completed within four years after admission.

 The Ed.S.
 Program in School Psychology is the second phase of the graduate program that prepares students for certification as school psychologists.
 For students who have completed the M.Ed.
 Program in School Psychology, the Ed.S.
-Program involves an additional thirty-nine hours of coursework, including a full-time year-long internship for twelve semester hours.
-For more information regarding the school psychology internship, see the School Psychology Practicum-Internship Handbook.
+Program involves an additional thirty-nine hours of coursework, including fieldwork completed through a practicum and internship.

 First Aid , CPR and AED Training Licensure Requirement